CSS glossary entries for ‘O’

 opacity

-The opacity property is a CSS property which sets the degree of semi-transparency (or opacity) in a selected area's content.
-The property is specified as a floating point number between 0 and 1: where the 0 equates to full transparency and 1 equates to completely opaque.
-The important point to remember about opacity is that should hardly ever be used when the selected elements have textual content, since it can significantly degrade the readability of that text.
-When you want readable text on a semi-transparent background, set a semi-transparent ‘background-color’ (using ‘rgba’ or ‘hsla’) or a semi-transparent ‘background-image’.
+is that should hardly ever be used when the selected elements have textual content, since it can significantly degrade the readability of that text.
+When you want readable text on a semi-transparent background, set a semi-transparent ‘background-color’ (using ‘rgba’ or ‘hsla’) or a semi-transparent ‘background-image’. - Out of order positioning

-Is the use of CSS positioning properties to place selected content at a different position in the visual display order than it occupies in the HTML source code order.
+- Is the use of CSS positioning properties to place selected content at a different position in the visual display order than it occupies in the HTML source code order.
 It is most commonly used by developers to place ‘page furniture’ (e.g. navigation) below the unique content of a page within the HTML, but above that content in the visual display.

 outline